 Tip: Want to save on data?
 Use the hotel’s WiFi to download maps.
 Open Google Maps, zoom out to include the city you want to use, and type in “ok maps” in the search bar.
 Google Maps will download the map so you can use it offline.

 Tip: Some countries, like Cuba and Myanmar, don’t even have a cellular data infrastructure.
 But don’t worry.
 Use the last tip to download the map of your location and turn on the GPS on your phone.
 GPS location doesn’t need data to work (though it makes it much faster), you simply need to turn it on and Google will find you on the map you’ve downloaded.
 It’ll then use the compass that’s in the phone to point you in the right direction.

-5. Smartphone for Travel: Books
+5. Offline Apps for Travel: Books

 If it’s true for music and movies it’s true for books: no need to bring the heavy paper version with you anymore.
 Download them on your phone!